jw-12138/cwgi-docs/src/pages/server-side.md

 By default, the Worker URL should be working right away, unless you want the url to be a little bit clean or, you live in China (or maybe some other country).
 Unfortunately, the domain name `workers.dev` is blocked in China, so we need to set up a custom domain.

 Go to your Worker page, click on the "Settings" -> "Triggers", you'll see a custom domain section, click on the "Add Custom Domain" button.
-Input the domain name and you're done!
+Input the domain name, wait a few minutes and that's it!
+Remember to also update the Callback URL in the GitHub App settings.

 ---